 Laminated Fabric: Laminated fabrics are like oilcloth, except they’re made with cotton instead of plastic.
 They behave more like traditional fabric than other vinyl materials; it’s soft and flexible without the stiffness that comes from other options.

-Pleather: Synthetic alternatives to leather offer a range of textures, colors, weights that mimic the look and feel of the authentic hide.
-This is without expense or ethical concerns.
+Pleather: Synthetic alternatives to leather offer a range of textures, colors, and weights that mimic the look and feel of the authentic hide.
+This is without the expense of ethical concerns.

 What Can I Use It For?